celo-org/celo-monorepo/packages/mobile/e2e/README.md

 ### iOS

-Ensure you have XCode installed.
+Ensure you have Xcode installed.

 Install [AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils#installing) which is used in e2e scripts to launch the iOS simulator.